IHE/RAD.IMR/input/pagecontent/volume-1.md

 A key element for an interactive multimedia report is the ability to include clinical findings such as measurements, region of interest (ROI), etc. with interactive links to the source images.
 Traditionally, these annotations, markups, presentation states, and key images could be captured as DICOM objects such as Grayscale Softcopy Presentation State (GSPS), Structured Report (SR), or Key Object Selection Document (KOS).
 However, these objects are designed to capture evidence for long-term reference instead of real-time communication or composition.
 Most PACS will create these evidence objects at the end of a session in order to capture all the data points created by the image-centric specialist in one object, rather than create multiple evidence objects resulting in one per data point.
 As a result, these evidence objects in DICOM are good resources for subsequent interactive access when viewing an IMR, but not good candidates as the payload for real-time communication during a reporting session.
 As the image-centric specialist captures measurements, regions of interest, and other data points, ideally the PACS can provide those data points to the reporting system in real-time without introducing any unnecessary interruptions, or adding transitory content to the permanent record.

-Note that this real time communication is currently out of scope of IMR.
+> Note: Real time communication is out of scope of IMR.

 #### 1:52.4.1.4 Placement of Multimedia Content